bcgov/FIT_changedetector/README.md

     -q, --quiet               Decrease verbosity.
     --help                    Show this message and exit.

+Examples:

+Compare the test datasets using their known primary key:

+    $ changedetector compare -v \
+        tests/data/test_parks_a.geojson \
+        tests/data/test_parks_b.geojson \
+        -pk fcd_load_id

+Compare the test datasets, using a hash of geometry and the column `park_name` as synthetic primary key, written to `new_hash_column`:

+    $ changedetector compare -v \
+        tests/data/test_parks_a.geojson \
+        tests/data/test_parks_b.geojson \
+        -hf park_name \
+        -hk new_hash_column

+Output is always to a new file geodatabase `changedetector.gdb`, in the folder specified by `--out-path`, defaulting to the current working directory.

 ## Development and testing

 Presuming that GDAL is already installed to your system: